TarVK/model-react/README.md

 ## Efficiency

 Since this system relies on updating observers, a large number of calls might be made before the data is actually finalized.
 This might be rather inefficient, and this should be considered when making complex transformers.
-One could also make their own DataRetriever that does some debouncing to reduce the load, or create a data transformer that makes use of caching.
-These techniques aren't included in the library however, since they complicate matters while the provided behaviour is sufficient in most situations.
+One could also make their own DataRetriever that does some debouncing to reduce the load.
+This technique isn't yet included in the library however, since the provided behavior is sufficient in most situations.

 ## Bugs